HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/frontend/webcomponents.md

 I was used to creating web components in a framework.
 For example in the Xerbutri website using PHP, in the GPR websites using dotNET MVC partial views, or in VueJS using web components.

-Web components are (a set of) web platform API's that allow us to create custom reusable and encapsulated html tags to use in web pages.
+Web components are (a set of) web platform APIs that allow us to create custom reusable and encapsulated html tags to use in web pages.

 For example, in PHP I had a piece of code named header.html, which PHP would grab and insert into any html template page.
-In the fourth version I wrote my own framework, for the fifth version I used Fat Free Framwork to do the templating implementation for me.
+In the fourth version I wrote my own framework, for the fifth version I used Fat Free Framework to do the templating implementation for me.

 However, we do not need 3rd party libraries or framework to use Web components.